goatfryed/helm-charts/charts/easy-spring-boot/README.md

 highlights selected features by example and explains the purpose.
 For detailed configuration option, see the values.yaml.

 Also check out the [unit tests](./tests) for usage examples.

-We are terrible sorry to not provide a better documentation at the moment!

 ## Managed spring configuration
 The following spring configuration is manged by the helm chart.